 Access™ 2 Tent and Footprint

-Most backpacking tents are made of some mix of mesh and lightweight fabrics, which help to minimize your pack weight and allow for a breeze to pass through the shelter.
+Most backpacking tents are made of mesh and lightweight fabrics, which help minimize your pack weight and allow for a breeze to pass through the shelter.
 While you may appreciate that breeze on warm July nights in the alpine, you won’t feel the same about a breeze on a cold January evening.
-The MSR Access™ Tent Series provides winter-grade warmth without a significant weight penalty.
+The MSR Access™ Tent Series provides winter-grade warmth and stability without a significant weight penalty.
 Set up the tent with a Universal Footprint to protect your shelter from abrasive snow and to provide an additional layer between you and the cold ground.

 Blizzard Tent Stakes